Anklam: History

 In the early Middle Ages, there was an important Scandinavian and Wendish settlement in the area near the present town now known as Altes Lager Menzlin.
 Anklam proper began as an associated Wendish fortress.

 In the Middle Ages the town was a part of the Duchy of Pomerania.
 During the German expansion eastwards, the abandoned fortress was developed into a settlement named Tanglim after its new founder.
 The site possesses importance as the head of navigation on the Peene.
 It was elevated to town status in 1244 and became a member of the Hanseatic League the same year or in 1483.
 The town remained small and non-influential, but achieved a measure of wealth and prosperity with its membership.

 As a town of considerable military importance, it suffered greatly during the Thirty Years' War when Swedish and Imperial troops battled over it across a twenty-year span.
 Amid this and subsequent wars, it also endured repeated outbreaks of fire and plague.
 It was occupied by imperial forces from 1627 to 1630, and thereafter by Swedish forces.
 After the war, Anklam became part of Swedish Pomerania in 1648.
 In 1676, it was captured by Frederick William of Brandenburg.

-In 1713, Anklam was looted by soldiers of the Russian Empire.
+In 1713, Anklam was looted by soldiers of the Tsardom of Russia.
 That it was not burned to the ground, as ordered by Peter the Great, was in large part due to the resistance of Christian Thomesen Carl ("Carlson"), after whom a street is named in remembrance.
 The southern parts of the town were ceded to Prussia by the 1720 Treaty of Stockholm, while a smaller section north of the Peene remained Swedish.
 It was damaged again during the Seven Years' War in the 1750s and 1760s, with its fortifications being effectively dismantled in 1762.
 Sweden yielded its remaining part of the town in 1815, when all of Western Pomerania became part of the Prussian province of Pomerania.